 What are your entitlements during illness?
-Is your employer allowed to withhold your salary, or not?
-And for which life events are you entitled to take leave?
+Is your employer allowed to withhold salary, or not?
+And for which life events are you exactly allowed to take leave?

 Illness

 Are you unable to work?
 Then report your illness to your employer immediately.
-Also inform them how long you expect to be ill and provide your location (if it's not at home).
+Also, let them know how long you expect to be ill and provide your location (if it's not at home).
 If necessary, visit the doctor.
 Furthermore, it's important to adhere to the reintegration obligations.
 This means, for example, doing everything you can to recover and maintaining contact with your employer and the occupational health service or company doctor.

 Continued payment of wages

-Your wages will be (partially) continued.
+You will receive (part of) your wages.
 It looks like this.
 In the first year of your illness, you receive:

 In the second year of your illness, you receive:

 Have you reached the state pension age?
 And are you still employed by your employer?
-Then the period during which your wages are continued during illness is 6 weeks.
+Then the period during which your wages are paid during illness is 6 weeks.

-If you are a flexitime worker, auxiliary worker, or employee with an annual hours norm, then in the event of illness, the average monthly salary (including holiday pay and holiday days) of the 13 weeks immediately preceding the illness report is considered.
+If you are a flexitime worker, temporary worker, or employee with an annual hours norm, then in the event of illness, the average monthly salary (including holiday pay and annual leave) of the 13 weeks immediately prior to the illness report is considered.
 If your average monthly salary over these 13 weeks is not a good comparison with what you averaged over the previous 52 weeks, then your average annual salary applies.

 Rules when ill

 Are you ill for a longer period?
-Then the occupational health service or the company doctor will carry out checks and guidance in such a way that your reintegration proceeds as well as possible.
-If you disagree with a decision of the occupational health service, you can request a second opinion from another company doctor or an expert opinion from the UWV.
+Then the occupational health service or company doctor will carry out checks and guidance in such a way that your reintegration proceeds as smoothly as possible.
+If you disagree with a decision from the occupational health service, you can request a second opinion from another company doctor or an expert opinion from the UWV.
 There are costs associated with the expert opinion.
-Together with your employer, you come to an action plan to reintegrate in a good way.
+Together with your employer, you will come up with an action plan to reintegrate properly.
 In our 'Work & illness' brochure, you will find all the information on this subject.
-You can also use the timeline forms to keep track of the course of the absence and the reintegration efforts and consult the reintegration calendar in the CLA recreation.
+You can also use the timeline forms to track the course of the absence and reintegration efforts and consult the reintegration calendar in the CLA recreation.

 Extra benefit after two years

 As a catering employee, you pay a premium for the Stichting Private Aanvulling WW & WGA (SPAWW) scheme.
 This scheme entitles you to an extra benefit after two years of WW or WGA.
-For the third year, you must apply for the benefit yourself.
+You must apply for the benefit yourself for the third year.
 You can read more about this on the SPAWW website.

 Illness and holiday: what now?

-Suppose you are on holiday and fall ill, or you are ill and wish to go on holiday.
+Suppose you are on holiday and fall ill.
+Or you are ill and wish to go on holiday.
 In both cases, you are obliged to inform your employer and possibly the company doctor.
-If you become ill while on holiday, you must report your illness.
+If you become ill while on holiday, you must also report your illness.
 It is advisable to confirm this in writing as well.
-From that moment, your holiday days are no longer deducted and are converted into sick days.
+Your holiday days will no longer be deducted and will be converted into sick days.
 This means that you will continue to receive your salary as described above.

 Maternity, paternity, and parental leave

 As a partner, you are also entitled to leave after the birth of your child.
 The official term for this is paternity leave.
-The duration of paternity leave is equal to the number of working hours per week.
-Paternity leave is paid at 100%.
-However, you must take this leave within the first 4 weeks after the birth of the child.
-After that, you are entitled to 5 weeks (5 times the number of working hours per week) of additional paternity leave.
+The duration of the paternity leave is equal to the number of working hours per week.
+Paternity leave is 100% paid.
+This leave must be taken within the first 4 weeks after the birth of the child.
+After that, you are entitled to an additional 5 weeks (5 times the number of working hours per week) of paternity leave.
 This leave must be taken within 6 months after the birth of the child and is paid at 70% (up to 70% of the maximum daily salary) by the UWV.
 However, you must first have taken the 5 days of paternity leave.

-From 2 August 2022, an additional 9 weeks of paid parental leave has been added.
-During this leave, you receive 70% of your salary.
+From 2 August 2022, 9 weeks of paid parental leave have also been added.
+During this leave, you will receive 70% of your salary.
 Your employer can apply for a benefit from the UWV for this.
 This leave must be taken within a year after the birth of the child and is flexibly deployable.
 For example, it is possible to take a few hours per day, spread over several weeks.
-Check art.
-26 of the CLA for additional provisions in the CLA recreation.
+Check article 26 of the CLA for additional provisions in the CLA recreation.

 Short-term care leave

 Short-term care leave is intended to provide necessary care for a few days to, for example, (foster) children, the partner, or parents.
 The condition is that the sick person needs care.
-And you are, given the circumstances, the only one who can provide the care.
-Can someone else take on the care?
+And given the circumstances, you are the only one who can provide the necessary care.
+Can someone else take over the care?
 Then you are not entitled to short-term care leave.
-For someone who, for example, is in hospital, you usually cannot take short-term care leave.
+For someone who is, for example, in hospital, you usually cannot take short-term care leave.
 Because the sick person is already receiving care.

 Based on the CLA recreation, you may take up to 3 times your weekly working hours per calendar year.
 So a maximum of 15 days.
-The first week you receive your salary at 100%.
-The second and third weeks you receive your salary at 70%.
+In the first week, you receive 100% of your salary.
+In the 2nd and 3rd weeks, you receive 70% of your salary.
 The 30% you miss can be made up later with working hours.
-Or you can surrender statutory holiday days or accrued compensatory time.
+Or you can give up statutory holiday days or accrued compensatory time.

 Long-term care leave

 If you work 32 hours per week, this means you can take up to 192 hours of long-term care leave.
 You apply for the leave at least 2 weeks in advance with your employer.
 You do this in a letter or e-e-mail.
-Your employer agrees to your request unless the company experiences serious problems due to the leave.
+Your employer agrees to your request.
+Except if the company experiences serious problems due to the leave.
 During the leave, you do not receive a salary.

 Paid leave